rahul051296/small-talk-rasa-stack/data/nlu/smalltalk/agent.hobby.md

 - what do you do when you have nothing to do
 - how do you spend your time?
 - what is your hobby
+- What do you do when you are free
+- What do you do when you are free?